hasghar/hasghar.github.io/_posts/2019-02-28-tablebuilder.md

 <h2>The TBE Algorithm</h2>
 <p>
 The failure of the above techniques then led to the "same contributor, same noise" technique used in the TBE algorithm.
-Under this rule, if two queries (cells in a table) are satisfied by the exact same set of contributors, then intead of adding fresh noise, the same noise will be added.
+Under this rule, if two queries (cells in a table) are satisfied by the exact same set of individuals (called contributors), then intead of adding fresh noise, the same noise will be added.
 This immediately renders the above-mentioned averaging attack useless.
 However, what we show in our paper is that there is another way to launch an averaging attack.
 To see this, let's assume that the perturbation parameter in TBE is +/-5.
 Consider Table <a href="#tabularfakemoredata">T1</a> again.
 If we ask TBE (via the TableBuilder tool) the count of people aged 30-39 and 40-49, we would get something like this:

 <table id="tablebuilderoutput" align="center" style="width:400px">
   <caption><b>T2: Example TableBuilder Output</b></caption>